The Daily Dose/Sunday, April 13, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has another lousy rest.
+The Diary of a Nobody – Sparrow meets someone who reminds him of someone else.
 Today’s Diary.

 ———